SethRobertson/GitFixUm/0fixup.md

-While this happens for every git command affecting HEAD, it is usually most interesting when attempting to recover from a bad rebase or reset.
+While this happens for every git command affecting HEAD, it is usually most interesting when attempting to recover from a bad rebase or reset or an --amend'ed commit.
 There are better ways (listed by the rest of this document) from recovering from the more mundane reflog updates.

 The first thing you need to do is identify the SHA of the good state